 The Northwest Passage crosses through crystal clear glaciers in the northern reaches of Canada, traveling from Greenland to Alaska.
 En route to the sites of Franklin and Amundsen’s famous voyages, guests often encounter polar bears, seals, narwhals and, more rarely, walrus in their natural habitats while learning about the history, geology and botany of this spectacular area, too.

-Silversea will traverse the Northeast Passage for the first time in August 2019, when Silver Explorer retraces another Amundsen voyage, as well as those of other famous explorers like Nordenskiöld.
+Silversea first traversed the Northeast Passage in August 2019, when it retraced another Amundsen voyage, as well as those of other famous explorers like Nordenskiöld.
 As guests encounter islands that few people on Earth will ever be fortunate enough to visit, they’ll experience dramatic scenery and observe resilient wildlife across the Russian high Arctic, while also encountering fascinating local cultures in Chukotka.

 One man who knows more than almost anyone about these journeys is Stefan Kredel, Senior Director Expedition Development & Operations at Silversea Cruises.
 Based primarily between Buenos Aires and Miami, he holds what many people would consider a dream job that entails leading expeditions and overseeing planning for new routes, destinations and experiences.
 Ahead of Silversea’s first voyage through the Northeast Passage, Stefan reflects on the illustrious legacy of these enticing journeys that are sure to immerse guests in electrifying adventures and life-defining experiences.